dvsa/mes-mobile-app/README.md

 ### Reporting logs to the logs service

 The mobile app authenticates to the [mes-logs-service](https://github.com/dvsa/mes-logs-service) (where app logs are sent) using an API Gateway API key.
-An API kye for this purpose is created in each environment by Terraform.
+An API key for this purpose is created in each environment by Terraform.
 To obtain it, assume a role with read permission and run:

 ```shell
 bin/fetch-logs-api-key.sh <env>